Class InstallationScriptProvider

 protected abstract InputStream openStream(String name) throws IOException

 Opens the input stream for the SQL script of the given name.
-This method is invoked by the default implementation of openScript(String, int) for all scripts except PREPARE and FINISH.
+This method is invoked by the default implementation of openScript(String, int).
+The returned input stream does not need to be buffered.

 Example 1

-if this InstallationScriptProvider instance gets the SQL scripts from files in a well-known directory and if the names given at construction time are the filenames in that directory, then this method can be implemented as below:
+If this InstallationScriptProvider instance gets the SQL scripts from files in a well-known directory and if the names given at construction time are filenames in that directory, then this method can be implemented as below:

 protected InputStream openStream(String name) throws IOException {